pacha/vem-doc/content/docs/users-guide/insert-mode.rst

 normally.

 The behavior of `Tab` is contextual in Vem.
-If you're at the beginning of a line or after white-space, `Tab` will insert a tab or spaces (depending on how the editor is configured); however, after non white-space, it will autocomplete the current typed text.
+If you're at the beginning of a line or after white space, it will insert a tab character or spaces (depending on how the editor is configured); however, after non white space, it will autocomplete the current typed text.
 It can happen that you may want to insert a tab character or a series of spaces using the `Tab` key just after some text.
-In that case, `Ctrl-]` always behaves like `Tab` after white-space regardless of the context.
+In that case, you can use `Ctrl-]` to always inserts tabs or spaces.

 ..
 Admonition:: Programming language aware autocompletion